 TestFairy captures the screen display generated by your app.
 In Android, the keyboard belongs to another process, and is rendered onto the screen using a system service.

 This means that TestFairy (nor your app,) has access to the pixels or what is being rendered by that process.
 TestFairy will not be able to record another process's video display.

-If your app is a keyboard service itself, you will only see the keyboard, and not the app that is using it.
-For the exact same reason.
+Therefore, if your app is a keyboard service in itself, you will only see the keyboard, rather than the app that is using it.

 When uploading an APK via the web interface, TestFairy can automatically use instrumentation, and add our SDK to your app.
-This is very useful for Product and QA Managers who don't have access to the code or can change it.
+This is very useful for Product and QA Managers who don't have access or permissions to the code.
 With instrumentation, there is no SDK to integrate.
-However, TestFairy cannot instrumented in cases of multidex or instant-run.
-For these, you will have to integrate the SDK.
+However, TestFairy cannot be instrumented in cases of multidex or instant-run.
+For these cases, you will have to integrate the SDK.

-TestFairy platforms is for both distribution and for analytics.
-You can use both, and you can also use just one of them.
+The TestFairy platform is used for both distribution and for analytics.
+You can use either both, or just one of them.

-App distribution does not require integration of the TestFairy SDK and provides an easy-to-use platform for sending iOS IPA files to testers and colleagues in your enterprise.
-Simply upload an Ad Hoc or Enterprise signed IPA files and send e-mail invitation to the selected testers.
+App Distribution does not require integration of the TestFairy SDK and provides an easy-to-use platform for sending iOS IPA files to testers and colleagues in your enterprise.
+Simply upload an Ad Hoc or Enterprise signed IPA files and send an e-mail invitation or App Landing Page to the selected testers.

-Analytics require integration of the SDK.
-This is a 2-minutes task and it involves adding just a single line of code to your project.
-With analytics enabled, you will able to see a video recording when your app is being used, as well as receive logs from the device, analyse usage by checkpoints or loading of view controllers and much much more.
-For more information, please follow the [integration manual]https://docs.testfairy.com/Android/Integrating_Android_SDK.html).
+Using analytics requires integration of the SDK.
+This is a 2-minute task that involves adding just a single line of code to your project.
+With analytics enabled, you will able to see a video recording of your app being used, as well as receive logs from the device, analyse usage with checkpoints or loading view controllers and much much more.
+For more information, please follow the integration manual.